Priority Application Deadline: Monday, February 19th @ 11:55pm PST (Posting will remain open until filled)

 Eligible on-campus applicants in California State University Employees Union (CSUEU) Bargaining Units 2,5,7, and 9 will be given first consideration in the recruitment.

-FLSA: Exempt (not eligible for overtime compensation)
+FLSA: Non-Exempt (Eligible for overtime compensation)

 Recruitment Type: Regular (Probationary)